Ceará-Mirim: History

 Under pressure from the colonists, the Indigenous population began selling their lands to outsiders.
 Around this period, enslaved Africans were brought to the region, marking the beginning of forced labor and the establishment of sugarcane plantations (engenhos), which would go on to dominate the local economy and shape the historical trajectory of the Ceará-Mirim Valley.
 A distinct local society emerged, centered around the powerful sugar plantation owners who were aware of their economic dominance and lived in a manner marked by aristocratic refinement and elegance.
 By the end of the 19th century, the valley prospered through sugarcane production.
 A culture of wealth and opulence took hold, with aristocratic balls, silk-lined carriages, and lavish festivities reflecting the patriarchal and slave-based phase of the sugar economy.

-The municipality was officially created on 3 September 1759 by royal charter and formally established on 3 May 1760 in the former village of Guajiru, with its administrative seat in the town of Extremoz.
+The municipality was officially created on 3 September 1759 by royal charter and formally established on 3 May 1760 in the former village of Guajiru, with its administrative seat in the town of the Extremoz.
 On 18 August 1885, the seat was transferred to the settlement of Boca da Mata, which was renamed the town of Ceará-Mirim.
 However, the transfer was suspended by Law No. 345 on 4 September 1856 and later reinstated by Law No. 370 on 30 July 1858.
 On 9 June 1882, through Law No. 837, Ceará-Mirim was granted city status.
 In the letters of the Ouvidor Domingos Monteiro da Rocha, in July 1757, he included the Ceará-Mirim Village, where he says "with many residents".
 The first school emerged only in 1858, installed at Bôca da Mata, Extremoz county.
 The first meeting of the city council occurred on 14 October 1858, in Ceará-Mirim Village.